Dylanlang04/Spotify/README.md

 # Spotify
 The goal of this project is to COMPLETELY rebuild spotifys desktop app over the summer of 2025

+THIS PROJECT IS FAR FROM COMPLETE AND IS A WIP, the goal is to also make this app customizable (Allow users to changes colors etc.)

+if you want to view the app as is just download the file. open a command prompt in the directory. run 'npm install' then 'npm run start' and it will launch the electron app

 CHANGE-LOG: